-Bradley gave up two runs and two hits in five innings, struck out seven and walked three.
+Kelly allowed three runs and five hits in four innings, struck out four and walked three.